RenderKit/openvkl/README.md

     for rendering only.
 Authoring or manipulating datasets is not in the scope of this implementation.

-  - The only supported field type is `VKL_FLOAT` at this point.
+  - The only supported field types are `VKL_HALF` and `VKL_FLOAT` at this point.
 Other field types may be supported in the future.
+Note that multi-attribute volumes may be used to represent multi-component (e.g. vector) fields.

   - The root level in Open VKL has a single node with resolution 64^3 (cp. \[1\].
 OpenVDB uses a hash map, instead).